 However, landlords need not undertake changes that would seriously impair their ability to run their business, such as installing an elevator to the third floor to accommodate a wheelchair-bound tenant’s wish to live there.

 Fortunately, where a landlord’s legal duty to reasonably accommodate the needs of a disabled tenant ends, his obligation to allow the tenant to modify the living space may begin.
-A disabled tenant has the right to modify his living space, at the tenant’s expense, to the extent necessary to make the space safe and comfortable.
+Disabled tenants have the right to modify their living space, at the tenant’s expense, to the extent necessary to make the space safe and comfortable.
 There are two caveats to this rule: First, the landlord is not required to allow you to make major structural alterations.
 Second, if the modifications will make the unit unacceptable to the next tenant, the disabled tenant must agree to undo the modification when moving out.
 The landlord has the right to insist that the tenant put money in an escrow account to cover the eventual cost of returning the unit to its original condition.
 Examples of modifications undertaken by a disabled tenant include the lowering of countertops, installation of a ramp, or repositioning the light switches.

 Landlords are entitled to ask for proof that the accommodation or modification you have requested will address your situation—without it, your landlord has no way of knowing whether your request is legitimate or a ruse to obtain special treatment.
 Ask your physician, therapist, counselor, or any other third-party professional who knows you and understands your situation for a letter attesting that what you are asking for will meet your needs.
 To protect your privacy, explain to the physician or other writer that there’s no need to explain the disability.
 The writer need only certify that you are under his or her care and that the changes you would like are appropriate to your situation.